A lengthy article of some sophistication and humour published in the New York Times in 1895 made a bold claim:

-The article stated that refined eating is a foreign notion in such communities.
-It claimed they prefer quantity over quality and heterogeneity over harmony, and exhibit vestiges of public easting customs originating in primitive times.
+The writer claimed refined eating was a foreign notion in these communities, who preferred quantity over quality, and heterogeneity over harmony.
+He felt this eating showed vestiges of public feasting that originated in primitive times.

-The article contrasted the careful delineation of cuisines in France: bourgeois, peasant, haute, and other refinements that don’t exist in the Anglo-Saxon world.
+The article contrasted with crude Anglo-Saxon dining, the careful delineation of national cuisines in France: bourgeois, peasant, haute, with further refinements foreign to Anglo-Saxon palates.

-The American barbeque is offered as an example of lively old English public entertainments.
-A good observation I think, as the statement that Boston baked beans is a “cisAtlantic” variation of Britain’s pork and pease pudding.
+The American barbeque was labeled a descendant of old English public entertainments.
+A good observation, I think, as was the statement Boston baked beans is a “cisAtlantic” variation of British pork and pease.

-But more than 120 years have passed.
-Of course our societies have changed, as well, even in Britain.
-Is the Times’ view, forged in the heyday of the Protestant ethic, still accurate?
+But more than 120 years have passed since then.
+Our societies have changed considerably, even in Britain.
+Is the Times’ view, forged in the heyday of the Protestant ethic and imperial mindset, still accurate?

 Elizabeth David, Jane Grigson, M.F.K.
-Fisher, Julia Child, James Beard, Graham Kerr, and many more food writers on both sides of the Atlantic have tried to amend the cultural disposition noted.
-As do countless restaurateurs and chefs.
-Have they succeeded?
+Fisher, Julia Child, James Beard, Graham Kerr, among many notable food writers, have tried to amend the disposition noted, both in North America and Britain.

 Countless restaurateurs and chefs, of diverse backgrounds, have made their contribution, in countries largely founded by British settlers.
 World cuisine is today a datum, unknown in Gilded Era New York.